unitaryfund/mitiq/docs/source/guide/guide-zne.rst

 3. Given the history of noise scale factors and results, evaluate the associated zero-noise extrapolation.

-The structure of the :class:`.BaseFactory` class is adaptive by construction, since the choice of the next noise level can depend on the history of these values.
+The structure of the :class:`.Factory` class is adaptive by construction, since the choice of the next noise level can depend on the history of these values.
 Obviously, non-adaptive methods are supported too and they actually represent the most common choice.
 Non-adaptive factories are instances of :class:`.BatchedFactory` objects.
 Adaptive factories are instances of :class:`.AdaptiveFactory` objects.